When is Star Trek: Picard released?

 It’s additionally been revealed that The Newsroom’s Alison Capsule will star (as Dr Agnes Jurati), alongside Penny Dreadful’s Harry Treadaway (Narek).

 Star Trek: Picard will even have its personal aftershow on CBS known as The Prepared Room.
-The collection’ Twitter account confirmed Star Trek: The Subsequent era star Will Wheaton will host the aftershow.
-There may be presently no information on whether or not The Prepared Room will air within the UK, however viewers on the opposite aspect of the Atlantic can count on it each Thursday after every Star Trek: Picard episode.
+The collection’ Twitter account confirmed Star Trek: The Subsequent technology star Will Wheaton will host the aftershow.
+There’s at present no information on whether or not The Prepared Room will air within the UK, however viewers on the opposite facet of the Atlantic can count on it each Thursday after every Star Trek: Picard episode.

 Are there extra trailers for Star Trek: Picard?